ThePansmith/Monifactory/README.md

 6. ``unzip server.zip``
 7. Move the contents of the overrides folder (from server.zip) into the server directory, this can be done with the command ``mv overrides/* .``
 8. Use ``./run.sh`` to generate the eula.txt, then again after you accepted run it again to start the server.
 Modifying the server.properties file to change the port may be neccesary.
-9. Run the Python script to select your desired mode
+9. If you're running a server on Hard Mode or Expert Mode, run the python script and select your desired mode.
 10. To upgrade an existing Monifactory server, see See [FAQ.md](FAQ.md).

 ## Contributing